interchainio/metachain/x/dao/spec/01_concepts.md

     // the deposit associated with the proposal repeated sdk.Coin deposit = 4;

-    // usually a url representing the case of the proposal string content = 5;
+    // usually a url making the case for the proposal string content = 5;

     // additional meta data that might be used as part of